mojoee/YouBikeLive/README.md

 - [x] Add local deployment
 - [x] Add back to top links
 - [ ] Add heroku deployment
+- [x] Draw database management
+- [x] Populate the two new tables with all the data
+- [ ] Figure out a way to calculate the demand
+- [x] Add scraping for the weather DB

 See the [open issues](https://github.com/mojoee/YouBikeLive/issues) for a full list of proposed features (and known issues).